Military Government of the Philippine Islands: Spanish–American War ends

 Article V of the peace protocol signed on August 12 had mandated negotiations to conclude a treaty of peace to begin in Paris not later than October 1, 1898.
 President McKinley sent a five-man commission, initially instructed to demand no more than Luzon, Guam, and Puerto Rico; which would have provided a limited U.S. empire of pinpoint colonies to support a global fleet and provide communication links.
 In Paris, the commission was besieged with advice, particularly from American generals and European diplomats, to demand the entire Philippine archipelago.
 The unanimous recommendation was that "it would certainly be cheaper and more humane to take the entire Philippines than to keep only part of it."
-On October 28, 1898, McKinley wired the commission that "cessation of Luzon alone, leaving the rest of the islands subject to Spanish rule, or to be the subject of future contention, cannot be justified on political, commercial, or humanitarian grounds.The cessation must be the whole archipeligo or none.The latter is wholly inadmissible, and the former must therefore be required."
-The Spanish negotiators were furious over the "immodist demands of a conqueror", but their wounded pride was assauged by an offer of twenty million dollars for "Spanish improvements" to the islands.
-The Spaniards capitulated, and on December 10, 1898, the U.S. and Spain signed the Treaty of Paris, formally ending the Spanish–American War.
-In Article III, Spain ceded the Philippine archipelago to the United States, as follows: "Spain cedes to the United States the archipelago known as the Philippine Islands, and comprehending the islands lying within the following line: [... geographic description elided ...].
+On October 28, 1898, McKinley wired the commission that "cessation of Luzon alone, leaving the rest of the islands subject to Spanish rule, or to be the subject of future contention, cannot be justified on political, commercial, or humanitarian grounds.
+The cessation must be the whole archipelago or none.
+The latter is wholly inadmissible, and the former must therefore be required."
+The Spanish negotiators were furious over the "immodest demands of a conqueror", but their wounded pride was assuaged by an offer of twenty million dollars for "Spanish improvements" to the islands.
+The Revolutionary Government of the Philippines, which governed revolutionary-held provinces in the country, sent Felipe Agoncillo to represent the inhabitants of both the liberated and yet-to-be liberated areas of the country, but he was refused participation in the deliberations.
+The Spaniards capitulated and on December 10, 1898, the U.S. and Spain signed the Treaty of Paris, formally ending the Spanish–American War.
+In Article III, Spain ceded its control over the Philippine archipelago to the United States, with the following terms: "Spain cedes to the United States the archipelago known as the Philippine Islands, and comprehending the islands lying within the following line: [... geographic description elided ...].
 The United States will pay to Spain the sum of twenty million dollars ($20,000,000) within three months after the exchange of the ratifications of the present treaty."

 In the U.S., there was a movement for Philippine independence; some said that the U.S. had no right to a land where many of the people wanted self-government.
 In 1898 Andrew Carnegie, an industrialist and steel magnate, offered to buy the Philippines for $20 million and give it to the Filipinos so that they could be free of United States government.

 On November 7, 1900, Spain and the U.S. signed the Treaty of Washington, clarifying that the territories relinquished by Spain to the United States included any and all islands belonging to the Philippine Archipelago, but lying outside the lines described in the Treaty of Paris.
 That treaty explicitly named the islands of Cagayan Sulu and Sibutu and their dependencies as among the relinquished territories.